Yes, you guessed it (otherwise: Wrong!): the above is supposed to be Fred's hometown Sintra, with barbed wire and horror-show tuk tuks.

 Mr LUCA Calabrese - played 16mm widescreen flugelhorn & trumpet

-musician and poet, played wild Catalunyan gralla, heartful flute & oboe, and
+Mr PAULO Chagas - musician and poet, played wild Catalunyan gralla, heartful flute & oboe, one-from-the-heart saxophone, and the mighty bass clarinet

-Mr THOMAS Olsson - played the most ecletic and poignant electric guitars, ebow & crafted
+Mr THOMAS Olsson - played the most ecletic and poignant electric guitars, ebow, talkbox, and crafted wily guitarscapes

 Honourable